The first Fair of the Agricultural and Industrial Association of Western Texas is opened.

-Snow falls on San Antonio!
-The town of Clifton, near Waco, receives 24 inches, still the greatest amount of snow ever to fall in Texas.
-The Alamo city receives a paltry 2.9 inches of the white stuff.
+San Antonio receives nearly three inches of snow, a fraction of the snowfall in Central Texas.
+The town of Clifton receives 24 inches, still the greatest amount of snow ever to fall in Texas.

 Southwestern Bell raises the price of a pay phone call from 10 cents to 20 cents statewide.
 The 10 cent rate had been in effect since 1957.

 It became clear this morning that the city intends to enforce its speeding ordinance.
 C. R. Jones was fined $10 for exceeding the legal limit of 8 miles per hour.
 Witnesses said the auto was positively going at least 17 miles an hour.